-You’d think would be obvious as I’m a book blogger but as I don’t post reviews on my blog, it’s not technically something I need to be doing to keep content flowing.
+You’d think it would be obvious as I’m a book blogger but as I don’t post reviews on my blog, it’s not technically something I need to be doing to keep content flowing.
 However reading does help a lot with my writing, it also helps with my blog too as sometimes a book can cause me to think about a topic, which I’ll turn into a discussion post.
-For example after I’d read It Only Happens In The Movies by Holly Bourne and It Ends With Us by Colleen Hoover, those books would spark a discussion post Do Books Give False Expectations For Relationships? that I wouldn’t yet write until early 2019.
+For example after I’d read It Only Happens In The Movies by Holly Bourne and It Ends With Us by Colleen Hoover, those books sparked a discussion post that I wouldn’t yet write until early 2019.

 Reading is a great source of inspiration and it’s also a way to unwind

 I type this whilst I’m reading This Cruel Design and I am stressed for these precious characters ok STRESSED!

 Another way is consuming movies, TV shows or watching something from your preferred subscription service like Netflix, Hulu etc. Whilst I’m not the biggest fan of movies, I do love a good tv series and watching it is a lovely way to relax whilst also letting your brain consume stories in a more visual form than books. (unless you read graphic novels/manga then you may already be consuming books in a more visual form)

 RWBY has been one of my favourite shows to watch and I also need to finish watching Fairy Tail.
 Other shows I love are NCIS LA, Heartland and Meteor Garden the 2018 reboot…